 Wednesdays & Saturdays

 If you are in need of emergency food assistance, please make sure to bring a picture ID and utility bill for proof of residence to your first visit.
-If you would like to donate food, clothes, or personal care items to the community CARE center, you are welcome to do so any time during the week.

 Interested in volunteering?
 Please sign up to volunteer- we have a variety of needs and ways to serve!